 Tyler O’Brien (2012-2014) graduated from the Rochester Institute of Technology with a B.S. in Mechanical Engineering.

-Sally Starnes (2013 & 2015) is completing a Master’s Degree at the Georgia Institute of Technology while working at DNV KEMA Renewables.
+Sally Starnes (2013 & 2015) completed a Master’s Degree at the Georgia Institute of Technology while working at DNV KEMA Renewables.

 Aaron Thaler (2010) received a Master’s Degree in Mechanical Engineering from The Ohio State University.
 While at Ohio State, Aaron worked in the Gear Lab.